Early Years Foundation Stage

 Our Foundation Stage is an integral part of Borrow Wood Primary School.
 OFSTED has judged our Early Years provision OUTSTANDING.
 Our aim is to provide an environment where each child feels happy, safe and secure and the positive relationships made between parents, children and our Foundation Stage team is an important aspect of the school ethos.
 The Foundation Stage includes all children in Foundation Stage 1 and Foundation Stage 2 .
 Foundation 1 is sometimes called 'nursery' and Foundation 2 is also known as 'Reception'.

-Staff this year in Foundation Stage are Mrs Tomlinson (Acorn class teacher and Foundation Phase Leader), Miss Rutland (Cherry class teacher), Mrs Byrne, Mrs Hird and Mrs Haywood, Miss Cook (Teaching Assistants).
+Staff this year in Foundation Stage are Mrs Tomlinson (Acorn class teacher and Foundation Phase Leader), Miss Rutland (Cherry class teacher), Mrs Byrne, Miss Osborn, Miss Evans.

 Principles of the Foundation Stage at Borrow Wood

 · That all children are unique and learn and develop at different rates.

 · That diversity of individuals is respected and no child is discriminated against.

 · That children’s health is an integral part of their emotional, mental and social well being.